 Jim Brannigan is an English and Drama teacher at Smithtown High School West (located on Long Island).
 In addition to directing and writing, he is a member of AEA (Actors’ Equity Association) since 1996 he has performed in theatres around the country.
 Before turning to education, he worked as a Director of Entertainment for a theme restaurant corporation, as well as handling multi-million dollar accounts in marketing and public relations.

 Terry Cucina has been a NYSTEA member since 2006 and a Board Member since 2008.
-She has worked closely with the merchandising committee.
+She is Co-Chair of the Merchandising Committee.

 Terry is currently working at Hempstead High School as a theatre Instructor.
 She also has her Administrator License and is administrating a new company called It’s My Place, which is a program on Long Island developing social skills for the autistic population, as well as, working with young students with other disabilities.